jcolag/entropy-arbitrage/2023-08-17-offspring.md

  > **DATA**: Yes.
 We are a family, Lal.
 Chair.
 To sit in.
 Sit.
 Good.
 Painting.

-The painting at least simulates [Piet Mondrian](https://en.wikipedia.org/wiki/Piet_Mondrian)'s work.
+The painting at least simulates {% wiki Piet_Mondrian|Piet Mondrian|en %}'s work.
 I admittedly don't know Mondrian's work well enough to know if it emulates a specific painting or only his style.

  > **DATA**: She already has access to the sum of human knowledge from me.